Pancho Carter

 Duane Claude Carter Jr. (born June 11, 1950), nicknamed "Pancho," is an American former open-wheel racing driver.
-Best known for his participation in Championship car racing, he won the pole position for the 1985 Indianapolis 500, and won the Michigan 500 in 1981.
+Best known for his participation in Championship car racing, he won the pole position for the 1985 Indianapolis 500.
+Carter made 17 career starts at the Indianapolis 500, winning rookie of the year in 1974 and had a best finish of third in the 1982 race.
+He scored one victory in Indy car racing, at the 1981 Michigan 500.

 Racing career

 Midget cars

 Carter's national career began while racing in a midget car.
 He won the 1972 USAC midget car championship.
 He won the 1972 and 1975 Hut Hundred.
 He had 23 midget car feature wins by the time he left the series in 1978.

 Sprint cars

 Carter won the 1974 and 1976 national USAC sprint car championships.
 He was the first driver to win the two USAC championships – midgets and sprint cars.
 He has wins in three USAC divisions – midgets, sprints and Silver Crown (formerly known as dirt cars).

 On May 30, 1977, Carter won two USAC Midget features, one USAC sprint feature and finished second in the second USAC sprint feature at Salem Speedway on a day the temperatures were near 100 degrees.
 This was one day after he finished fifteenth in the Indianapolis 500.

 Carter ran well on dirt and pavement, but was exceptional on the paved high banks at Winchester and Salem, Indianapolis, and Dayton, Ohio.
 He won the Joe James/Pat O'Conner Memorial race at the half-mile at Salem, Indiana, on four consecutive occasions.

 Carter was seriously injured during a testing crash at Phoenix International Speedway in November 1977.
 The injuries left him with a permanent disability in one of his legs that hampered his ability to perform well on road courses.
 He still ran very well on ovals.
 He made his return to racing at the end of March in 1978, winning a USAC Sprint race at the paved five-eighths mile Indianapolis Raceway Park on Saturday night and at the high-banked half-mile Winchester Speedway the next day – his first races back in the cockpit of a racecar.

 Carter was inducted in the National Midget Auto Racing Hall of Fame in 1990, and the National Sprint Car Hall of Fame in 1991.